Indo-German Support project for Climate Action in India

 State of implementation/results

-- The project cooperates with public sector enterprises in partnership with the Standing Conference of Public Enterprises (SCOPE).
-This partnership focuses on capacity-building measures to decarbonise hard-to-abate sectors, green hydrogen, climate finance, and carbon markets.
+- The project cooperates with Public Sector Enterprises (PSEs) in partnership with the Standing Conference of Public Enterprises (SCOPE).
+This partnership focuses on capacity-building measures to decarbonise hard-to-abate sectors, explores low-carbon production processes, resource-efficient practices, and improved access to climate finance.

-- To decarbonise the cement sector in India, the project supports the Indian Institute of Technology (IIT) Delhi in conducting joint research between India and Germany on low-carbon cement.
+- To decarbonise the cement sector in India, the project supports the Indian Institute of Technology (IIT) Delhi in conducting research and promoting commercial production and use of low-carbon cement.
 IIT Delhi supported JK Cement to achieve India’s first ever commercial production of low-carbon cement Limestone-Calcined-Clay-Cement (LC3), and one of the major real estate builders Lodha Group placed a commercial order to use the LC3 cement at one of its construction sites in Mumbai.

-- The project implements the IKI India interface function with The Energy and Resources Institute (TERI).
-Under the Interface function the project represents IKI at various forums in India such as the World Sustainable Development Summit, organises the annual IKI India Networking Workshop, organises IKI India thematic workshops and IKI India community events, and runs the IKI India website for strengthening synergies among IKI India projects and with implementing partners.
+- The project implements the IKI India Interface function with The Energy and Resources Institute (TERI).
+It represents IKI at key national forums, organises the annual IKI India Networking Workshop, IKI India thematic and community events, publishes the IKI India Newsletters and runs the IKI India website for strengthening synergies among across the IKI India portfolio.

 Latest Update: